PrateekO/lab1-PrateekO/README.md

   2. Do stuff as soon as you think about it
   3. Relax and have fun

-Important tools/strategies you use for organizing your work?
+Important tools/strategies you use for organizing your work:

   1.I make folders on my personal laptop for each class I take.
   2.Naming files after what's in them to make them easy to find.
   3.I try to organize my workload by prioritizing the things I find the easiest.